-The Group extends credit terms to customers that range between 30 to 60 days.
+The Group gives its customers credit terms that range between 30 to 60 days (2021: 30 to 60 days).
 Credit period extended to its customers is based on careful evaluation of the customers' financial condition and credit history.
 Receivables are monitored on an ongoing basis via Group's management reporting procedures and action will be taken for long outstanding debts.
 In order to further minimise its exposure to credit risk, the Group requires deposits from the customers.